 - Astra theme (free version) available in the WordPress theme depository

 - All-in-One WordPress migration plugin (best backup plugin I’ve used)

 You are welcome to model the design of this site but not to copy the copy (text) — which is copyrighted by Browning Direct, Inc. If you copy the text … you can expect to begin an expensive relationship with “Ralph” … my pit bull attorney.

 Don’t be lazy– write your own copy.
 Or pay to license the use of my copy (below).

 You can build a website like this yourself!
 Yes, you!!

-However– if you’re too busy or just don’t have the aptitude for design or copywriting, we can get a website like this up and running for you very quickly.
+However– if you’re too busy or just don’t have the aptitude for design or copywriting– I recommend you hire a freelancer on Upwork.com.

 There are two things you should know that will help you have a successful experience when hiring a freelance website developer: